d4n3sh/thedaneshproject/content/posts/2009-03-26-earth-hour-malaysia-site-down.md

 Follow the progress on their [twitter][2].

-Update: The site&#8217;s back up but it&#8217;s a stripped down version.
+Update: The site's back up but it's a stripped down version.

  [1]: http://earthhour.org.my/
  [2]: http://twitter.com/EHMalaysia